Students and parents are hereby advised that

 3. NEWS STORY ANALYSIS: From a print source, obtain a news story (not in sports or entertainment).
 Fill out the current events news story form and a copy of the article neatly attached to a full-sized (9 x 11 inches) piece of paper.

 The assignment is due each Friday and is worth 10 points.
+No late assignments will be accepted unless you are absent on Friday.

 This assignment will be accepted ONLY until Midnight on the date it is due (email submission – email a copy to yourself for verification)